 Do you want to become a millionaire?
 That's obviously a rhetorical question... the majority of us would love it.
 But what's your plan for achieving that goal?

 If your plan is to make that sort of wealth in the stock market, what's your strategy?
 Blue-chip stocks, index funds, or are you an income investor who wants to watch their dividend "paychecks" (as my colleague Amy Calistri would say) roll in by the truck load?

-All of these strategies are great.
-There's nothing wrong with them and they'll probably make you money in the long run.
+All of those strategies are great.
+There's nothing wrong with them, and they'll probably make you money in the long run.

 But I doubt they'll make you a millionaire... at least in time for you to enjoy it.

 They're not going to give you those "knocked out of the park" returns that you've heard about since you first learned of the stock market.

 No, I'm convinced that if your goal is to reach a seven-figure bank account, you need to follow something I like to call the "10% solution."

 The idea behind it is simple.
 If your goal is to become a millionaire in the market, then you need to dedicate a portion of your portfolio to swing for the fences.